 Together, Tarbell’s words and the poster’s image encapsulate the feelings invoked and then indulged by Americans when they contributed to the war effort.
 Compelled by stories of fearful situations and courageous acts, Americans gave and felt, to one degree or another, gratification for their efforts.
 In that moment, an American giving to the Chocolate Fund was the doughboy’s best friend, the chocolate itself becoming not only a necessity but a gift of friendship.
 Indeed, as one doughboy observed, “At night when in No-Man’s Land on picket or patrol duty, chocolate is our best friend.
 It seems to supply the lack of everything else.”

 Soldiers themselves endorsed the work of the Chocolate Fund.
-Corporal R. Derby Holmes, an American fighting in the British Army and author of A Yankee in the Trenches (1918) endorsed from experience the Fund’s work.
+Corporal R. Derby Holmes, an American fighting in the British Army and author of A Yankee in the Trenches (1918), asserted: